rotimiolatunbos/2048/README.md

 2048 is a number game in which you try to create the number 2048.

-It is written in javascript.
+It is written in HTML, CSS and vanilla javascript.

 Check it out [here](https://rotimiolatunbos.github.io/2048/)